 Growing up in Minnesota, I am very familiar with the cabin fever that can result from long winters and being stuck at home for months on end.

 Before long you’re climbing the walls with boredom and dreaming of the places you will go and the things you will do when the weather breaks.

+The U.S. equity market rally at this point is feeling a lot like that these days.

 The coronavirus itself is a serious threat to both U.S. and global economic expansion.